Letssharearow/spieler-plus/README.md

 open the created file (which has a similar name to the file that you created) with excel

-Let the first line empty (because S+ will ignore the first line when importing)
+Leave the first line empty (because S+ will ignore the first line when importing)

 save as xls